TODAY Tom Das speaking at Awake in Stillness Conference 4.30pm UK time

 How Ramana sometimes ‘watered down’ the teachings

-LS testifies about how he often saw Bhagavan Sri Ramana ‘water down’ the teachings to suit those who were unwilling or unable to hear the true teachings, see here in Maya Yoga pages 160-161:
+LS testifies about how he often saw Bhagavan Sri Ramana ‘water down’ the teachings to suit those who were unwilling or unable to hear the true teachings.
+Even many of Sri Ramana’s devotees were unable or unwilling to accept the higher teachings.
+See here in Maha Yoga pages 160-161:

 Even among the Sage’s disciples, there are some who cannot understand the answer [that the world is not real and has never even actually appeared]; but that is so because they are believers in a fascinating, but complicated creed, in which the chief tenet is that the world is real as such; it is therefore quite natural that they should refuse to understand the Sage’s teachings, of which the essential part is that the world is not real as such.
 They are dualists in fact, and as such violent haters of Advaitic teaching.